LieberInstitute/smokingMouse/README.md

 <img src="man/figures/Study_design.png" align="center" width="800px" />
 <figcaption style="color: gray; line-height: 0.88; text-align: justify">

-<font size="-1.5"><b>Figure 1</b>: <b>Experimental design of the
-study</b>. <b>A)</b> 21 pregnant mice and 26 nonpregnant female adults
+<font size="-1.5"><b>Experimental design of the study</b>. <b>A)</b> 21
-were either administered nicotine (n=12), exposed to cigarette smoke (n=12), or used as controls (n=23; 11 nicotine controls and 12 smoking controls).
+pregnant mice and 26 nonpregnant female adults were either administered nicotine (n=12), exposed to cigarette smoke (n=12), or used as controls (n=23; 11 nicotine controls and 12 smoking controls).
 A total of 137 pups were born to pregnant mice: 19 were born to mice that were administered nicotine, 46 to mice exposed to smoking, and the remaining 72 to control mice (23 to nicotine controls and 49 to smoking controls).
 Frontal cortex samples of all P0 pups (n=137: 42 of nicotine and 95 of the smoking experiment) and adults (n=47: 23 of nicotine and 24 of the smoking experiment) were obtained, as well as blood samples from the smoking-exposed and smoking control adults (n=24), totaling 208 samples.
 Number of donors and samples are indicated in the figure. <b>B)</b> RNA was extracted from such samples and bulk RNA-seq experiments were performed, obtaining expression counts for genes, exons, transcripts and exon-exon junctions.

 </font>